andrew henderson menu

 As such, the US was the only real option for the savvy businessman as all cultural, technological, and financial developments were in some way influenced by them (even the Soviet Union eventually started wearing blue jeans, much to their chagrin).

-The world has evolved since then and we have seen the emergence of other centers for both culture and economic development that are not necessarily directly beholden to US interests, like South Korea and Singapore.
+The world has evolved since then, and we’ve seen the emergence of other centres for both cultural and economic development that are not necessarily directly beholden to US interests, such as South Korea and Singapore.

-And as more and more countries have enjoyed economic development, they have also begun to participate on the world stage, creating alliances and trading deals with each other, including agreements about visa-free travel that have strengthened their passports.
+As more and more countries have enjoyed economic development, they have also begun to participate on the world stage, creating alliances and trading deals with each other, including agreements for visa-free travel that have strengthened their passports.

-Just in the past ten to fifteen years, there has been a huge wave of visa-free travel opening up for passport holders around the world.
+In the past 10 to 15 years, there has been a huge wave of visa-free travel opening for passport holders around the world.
 If you look back to the early 2000s, every passport was far inferior to what it is now.

-Even countries that some would consider pariahs of the global communities like Russia (that have had sanction after sanction put on them over the years) has gone from around 50 visa-free countries to 117 now.
+Even countries that some would consider pariahs of the global communities, like Russia (that has had sanction after sanction put on them over the years), have gone from around 50 visa-free, visa-on-arrival or eTA countries to 127 now.

 The Paradigm Shift